vyca2017/content/content/blog/2017-03-24-apollo-vs-relay/relay-vs-apollo.md

 With Relay, the GraphQL server is expected to expose the following capabilities:

 1. The ability to query one particular resource (_node_) by its ID

    This is done with a root query field in the GraphQL schema called `node` that takes an `ID` as an argument: `node(id: ID!)`.
 In Relay, every object is expected to have a unique ID which is why every model type needs to implement the `Node` interface:

    ```graphql
    interface Node {
       id: ID!
    }
    ```

    The reason for this is that Relay can efficiently fetch a node by its ID after it was mutated.

 2. The ability to query the data graph using a root field called `viewer` that contains all other fields as children

     The `viewer` is the root field that all other nodes are somehow connected to.
-While the availability of this field is not actualyl a hard requirement for Relay to work, it's conventional and you'll find it in allmost all GraphQL APIs that work with Relay.
+While the availability of this field is not actually a hard requirement for Relay to work, it's conventional and you'll find it in almost all GraphQL APIs that work with Relay.
 You can read more about the rationale of the `viewer` field [here](https://github.com/facebook/relay/issues/112).

 3. Mutation arguments must be wrapped in input type object

     Relay requires that every mutation receives its input arguments in the form of one single object.
 So, for a `createPokemon` mutation that expects a `name` and a `url`, this information needs to be provided as one object wrapping these two values.

 4. Requirements for mutation payloads

     Relay has strong conventions for how mutations work and how updates to the local Relay store are performed.
-This requires that certain fields need to be included in the payload of a mutation - which fields exactly have to be included dpeends on the mutation kind.
+This requires that certain fields need to be included in the payload of a mutation - which fields exactly have to be included depends on the mutation kind.

 5. Using connections for modelling relationships